-135 ADVANCED BRAKES 5 UNITS
+135 ADVANCED BRAKES

-Prerequisite: AUTO 130 or equivalent with a grade of "C" or better or "Pass"
+Prerequisite: "C" grade or higher or "Pass" in AUTO 130 or equivalent.

 Advanced course in automotive brake systems emphasizing diagnosis.
 Designed to develop greater student performance under simulated industry conditions.
 Students will be required to complete associated tasks in the shop as specified by NATEF (National Automotive Training Educational Foundation).
 Preparation for State of California Official Brake Adjusters License and ASE A-5 Certification.